 There's a lot of spam and subscriptions, but once in a while, there's something of importance.

 When Lars have finished reading all the letter, he puts them back in the inbox again.
-Lars inbox is filled to the brim and about to explode.
+Lars's inbox is filled to the brim and about to explode.

 Are you like Lars?

-The worst is when I find myself reading all the mail in the inbox and then leave them there.
+The worst is when I read all the mail in the inbox and then leave it there.
 I never shove letters back into my letterbox once I've read them in the real world.

 I've put up some simple rules for myself to handle my electronic inbox: